July 27, 2016

 Implementing an automated cleaning process with the SaniCab enabled the fruit and vegetable processor to better use its people and technology resources, according to the company’s, Production Supervisor.

 It also means the processor can maximize its personnel time.
-“Instead of taking two hours to wash scale buckets, our guys are able to move on to other equipment,” the Production Supervisor noted.
+“Instead of taking two hours to wash scale buckets, our guys can move on to other equipment,” the Production Supervisor noted.
 “This further helps us increase uptime.”

-The previous manual cleaning process at the processor required utilizing buckets, hoses and water—15 feet off the ground.
-This increased a chance for dropping and damaging weigh scale buckets and potential injuries to the team.
+The previous manual cleaning process at the processor required utilizing buckets, hoses, and water—15 feet off the ground.
+This process increased a chance for dropping and damaging weigh scale buckets and potential injuries to the team.
 They were looking for a solution to ensure a clean and safe environment.

 Both supervisors also commented on the company’s sustainability goals toward saving water and energy.

 “We have a big corporate objective to reduce the amount of water used,” the Pouch Supervisor added.
 While it is difficult to obtain exact figures on water savings, he continued, “Standing on the top of the platform, spraying down scale buckets for two hours, as we did before – I’m sure we’re reducing our water usage.”

 The SaniCab’s 17-gallon sump does result in water savings for customers affirmed Barrie.

 “Completing the wash steps with 17 gallons per step, and reusing the water for the next cycle’s pre-rinse step, results in a four-step cycle—pre-rinse, detergent wash, mid-rinse, and a final water reuse rinse—and 51 gallons of water,” said Barrie.
 He added, “When comparing that to manual cleaning, you realize extensive water savings.
 For example, a standard washdown hose uses approximately six gallons of water per minute.
 When multiplied by two hours, that can equate to 720 gallons of water.”